ivonnegarciam/blooms/models/coupled/XIOS_withoutOASIS/install_compile_XIOS2.5_withoutOASIS.md

 ### Compile
 ```
+cd ../ # go to where the make_xios is located
 ./make_xios --arch X64_CHAMAN2018_spack >& log.compile.chaman
 ```
 It takes about 30 min.
 When succesful, several executables (including xios_server.exe) and symbolic links to the three arch files are created in /bin/